Washington Redskins name controversy: Other teams that use the name Redskins

 The number of high schools using the Redskins name has been in steady decline, 40% having had local efforts to change the name.
 Between 1988 and April 2013, 28 high schools in 18 states had done so.
 By December 2017, the number of high school "Redskins" had continued to decline from 62 to 49, including four affected by a 2015 California law.
-Following the Washington NFL decision, changes by high schools have accelerated, with only 38 remaining, the most recent change being April 2022 by Sandusky High School in Michigan.
+Following the Washington NFL decision, changes by high schools have accelerated, with 36 remaining.

 College teams that had been Redskins changed their names voluntarily decades ago, including: the University of Utah became the Utah Utes in 1972; Miami University became the RedHawks in 1997; and the Southern Nazarene University became the Crimson Storm in 1998.